gbrault/jupytersketcher/README.md

 The main goals are:
 - make a Jupyter Notebook and Lab compatible version.
 We do not plan to support the standalone version
 - allow 'simulation' inside Jupyter
-- define a yaml simplified syntax to create sketches
+- define a yaml simplified syntax to create sketches [grammar rail-road](https://www.bottlecaps.de/rr/ui)
 - increment basic classes to support our goals

 ### Install